e-way bill penalty

 However, in cases of E-Way Bill non-compliance leading to confiscation, the law offers a notable relief mechanism.
 When goods are subject to confiscation, the adjudicating officer has the authority to propose an alternative to confiscation in the form of a fine.
 This fine, however, is subject to specific limitations: it must not exceed the market value of the goods involved, ensuring that the penalty is not excessively harsh.
 Simultaneously, the fine must not be less than the amount that would be imposed under the detention and seizure provisions, maintaining a deterrent effect.
 This provision strikes a balance, offering a degree of leniency while ensuring adherence to the regulations.

-Consequences of non-compliance with e-way bill
+Consequences of not carrying e-way bill

 Disruption of Business Operations: Delays caused by detention, seizure, or legal proceedings disrupt business operations.
 This can lead to missed deadlines, broken contracts, and loss of goodwill with clients.